 Inside the ACW

 THE SHIELD The design dates back from the late 1500’s Church of England.
-Adjustments has been made for the ACW Mission
+Adjustments have been made for the ACW Mission.

 Origin of Formation